 The Mission Ridge Trail is another ride (or hike) to enjoy in the Devils Gulch area.
 This is a higher, harder route that undulates along one of the ridges confining Devils Gulch.
-For a full (i.e., exhausting) day of mountain bike, try the Devil’s Mission: Staging either at the top or bottom of Devil’s Gulch, make two loops of the trails here, one that brings you down Devil’s Gulch, another that takes you down the Mission Ridge Trail.
-Doing the Mission Ridge Trail by itself is a hefty ride; doing the The Devils Mission is both Heaven and Hell wrapped up in one burrito.
+For a full (i.e., exhausting) day of mountain biking, try the Devil’s Mission — stage either at the top or bottom of Devil’s Gulch, make two loops of the trails here, one bringing you down Devil’s Gulch, another bringing you down the Mission Ridge Trail.
+Doing the Mission Ridge Trail by itself is a hefty ride; doing the The Devil’s Mission is both Heaven and Hell wrapped up in one burrito.

 Activity: Mountain Biking Nearest Town: Wenatchee/Cashmere Skill Level: 3 Fitness Level: 3 Distance: Roughly 11 miles one way.
 Elevation Gain: 3,300 to 4,200 feet (depending on the upper trailhead used).

 Recommended Season: The trail is shaded and provides a good summer ride when it’s hot down in the Wenatchee Valley.
 The area is also very beautiful in autumn when the vegetation yellows.

 Access: This trail can be accessed from a variety of places including: 1) the Lower Trailhead for the Devil’s Gulch Trail, 2) the Upper Trailhead for the Devil’s Gulch Trail, 3) or from the Mission Ridge Upper Trailhead about 1.9 miles past the Upper Devil’s Gulch Trailhead along Forest Road Number 9712.